3000 Administration

 3160 EVALUATION OF SUPERINTENDENT

-A performance evaluation of the Superintendent of Schools shall be made annually.
+A performance evaluation of the Superintendent shall be made annually.
 Such evaluation shall be based on mutually determined accountability factors as they are related to the perceived needs of the District.
 Such accountability factors, with comments supporting appraisal, shall be a part of evaluation of the Superintendent.
 The effectiveness of the Superintendent shall be based on an analysis of the factors affecting performance.
 The Superintendent shall have an opportunity to respond to the appraisal before it becomes a permanent entry in his/her personnel folder.

 Appendix B – Superintendent’s Evaluation Form